wizlee/portfolio-experiment/README.md

 ## Overview ##

 - Currently, the portfolio site is static.
-It uses only html, css and vanila Javascript.
+It uses html, css and vanila Javascript.
 - [🚀 **Live Portfolio Site**](https://wizlee.dev)

 ## Brief Timeline ##

 1. Complete setting up template and CNAME.
 2. On-going exploration and tinkering with the template.
-3. Completed the landing page.
+3. Complete the landing page.
-4. Completed footer with updated social media URLs.
+4. Complete footer with updated social media URLs.

 ### Credits ###